12 Oct Strengthening Exercises To Relieve Knee Pain

 Note: Another consideration for reducing inflammation that can cause knee pain is to adhere to an anti-inflammatory diet.
 Get your FREE copy of “The Quick Start Guide To The Dr. Venus Diet” for more information on how to incorporate anti-inflammatory foods into your diet.
 Sign up for your FREE e-book in the registration box below.

-Register for my health & fitness tips and get my e-book "The Quick Start Guide To The Dr. Venus Diet" FREE!
+Register to receive my health & fitness tips/strategies, freebies, & promos - starting with my e-book "The Quick Start Guide To The Dr. Venus Diet."
+It's FREE!